Vincent-Wirwicki/Particules-canvas-three/README.md

 ## To learn more

-All the basics in this [article by Nicolas Barradeau](https://barradeau.com/blog/?p=621) For mouse interaction [this video by Yuri Artiukh](https://www.youtube.com/watch?v=CC__iJ8IIqc)
+All the basics with this [article by Nicolas Barradeau](https://barradeau.com/blog/?p=621)
+For mouse interaction [this video by Yuri Artiukh](https://www.youtube.com/watch?v=CC__iJ8IIqc)